Pasodoble: Colombian pasodobles

 Pasodoble is not as popular in Colombia as in other countries, but the Colombia pasodoble, "Feria de Manizales", is an emblematic piece.
-It was composed in 1957, with lyrics by Guillermo González Ospina and music by Juan Mari Asins inspired by the Spanish classic "España Cañi".
+It was composed in 1957, with lyrics by Guillermo González Ospina and music by Juan Mari Asins inspired by the Spanish classic "España cañí".
 This pasodoble is based on the development of a parade and a dance with every single "Queen of the city" of Manizales, and it lasts one week.